When researching income protection, customers often ask me this question:

 If you can’t work due to a medically recognised illness, your policy will payout.

-The smart people are more interested in how their insurer can help them get back to work.
+Smart people are more interested in how their insurers can help them get back to work.

 Work is a huge part of your life.